gde-pass/roger-skyline-1/README.md

 ## Setup a static IP <a id="staticIP"></a>

+In the settings of our virtualbox machine you have to change the default `NAT` Network Adapter by `Bridged Adapter`

 1. First, we have to edit the file `/etc/network/interfaces` and setup our primary network

 ```bash